 Electives form a vital component of the ACJ’s academic programme.
-Over the second and third terms, all students take three elective courses chosen from a wide variety of offerings.
-In the first term, all students are expected to submit a list of seven electives, in descending order of preference.
-Ideally, students will have two electives in one term and the remaining one in the other.
+Over the year, all students take three elective courses chosen from a wide variety of offerings.
+In the first semester, all students are expected to submit a list of seven electives, in descending order of preference.
+Ideally, students will have two electives in semester one and the remaining one in the other.
 Students may not get all the electives of their choice.
 These courses, which may be conducted in the form of lectures, seminars, or workshops, are taught by adjunct or full-time faculty members who are experts in their fields and are drawn from both academia and the media.
 The electives provide students an opportunity to study some of the subject areas introduced earlier in greater depth and to learn certain specialised kinds of reporting.

 The list of electives varies from year to year, and subjects may be added if there is sufficient student demand.
 The following electives are offered for the year 2021-2022.

 Critical International Issues

-Part I of the Critical International Issues (CII) course will focus on peace and conflict issues.
-In addition to analysing the India-Pakistan conflict over Kashmir, the Sino-Indian border dispute, the Sri Lankan civil war, and the Israel-Palestine conflict, the course will explore issues such as third-party mediation and reconstruction.
-China’s growing role in the Indian Ocean and its Belt and Road Initiative, India’s refugee policy and South Asia’s handling of the terrorism problem.
+Part I of the Critical International Issues (CII) course focuses on peace and conflict issues.
+In addition to analysing the India-Pakistan conflict over Kashmir, the Sino-Indian border dispute and the Sri Lankan civil war, the course explores China’s Belt and Road Initiative, India’s refugee policy and South Asia’s handling of the terrorism problem.